 On this page:

 The Town of Peace River is continuing extensive water and sewer upgrades as part of the Building Canada Small Communities fund grant program.
 Construction will begin in 2021 on a variety of project components.

 Links to project resources:

 Utilizing a $6 million grant from the Building Canada Fund (Small Communities) along with the Town’s Neighbourhood Infrastructure Renewal Program we will address infrastructure deficits in Lower West Peace and sewer main deficits affecting Lower West Peace and the Pines.
 Total costs for this project will be close to $13.5 million, with the Town of Peace River contributing $1 million via the Neighbourhood Infrastructure Renewal Program.
-To keep costs down, it was decided to combine the project components, noted below, into one project, rather than completing pieces over several years.
-The key project components are water and sanitary line realignment, construction of a new lift station, and upgrades to a previously existing lift station.
+The key project components are the water and sanitary line realignment, construction of a new lift station, and upgrades to Lift Station No. 4 in Lower West Peace.

 March 18, 2021, Open House

 A project open house was held on March 18, 2021.
 Representatives from the Town of Peace River and Beairsto & Associates Engineering Ltd presented details about the project and answered questions from residents.
 The video recording of the open house is posted below: